 OTHER ROOF REPLACEMENT COST CONSIDERATIONS

-The condition of your current roof may have an impact on the cost of your roof replacement.
+The condition of your current roof may have an impact on the the average roof replacement cost.
 It’s common in Atlanta for roofers to charge a relatively small fee for rotten wood replacement that isn’t visible until the old roof covering is removed.

 The condition of the flashings on your home may have an impact on the cost of your new roof.
-Metal typically has a life of 50+ years, but if you own an older house, it’s possible that the metal flashings on the roof will need to be replaced.
+Metal typically goes 50+ years, but if you own an older house, it’s possible that the metal flashings on the roof will need to be replaced.
 This is typically an additional charge among Atlanta roofing companies.

 This should give you a full picture of the budgeting considerations if you’re getting close to needing a new roof.
-However, to get an exact estimate of how much your roof will cost, it’s best to schedule a free estimate today.
+However, to get an exact estimate of how much your roof will cost, it’s best to hire an Atlanta roofing company today.